-Rahmeen Underwood, Co-Owner
+Rahmeen Underwood, Owner

 Demondi Johnson, General Manager / Girls AAU Director

 Demondi Johnson grew up in Niagara Falls, New York, and he was a four-year starter and three-year captain at Niagara Falls High.

 - He was an All-State tournament selection as a junior, and his school’s all-time assists leader.

 - Demondi earned a scholarship to Gannon University in Pennsylvania, where he was a three-year starter.